Derrick2000/Tedu-Yonghe-ssm/README.md

 To run the project on a browser,
 1. Run "data.sql",
-2. If mysql port isn't 3307 on your computer, make adjustments in the file called "jdbc.properties".
+2. Make adjustments in "jdbc.properties".
 3. Start tomcat server,
 4. Add "index.html" at the end of the url.